leukeleu/django-ajax-assets/README.md

     cd django-ajax-assets
     pip install -e .

-Add ajax-assets to your `INSTALLED_APPS` setting:
+Add `ajax_assets` to your `INSTALLED_APPS` setting:

     INSTALLED_APPS = (
         ...
         'ajax_assets',
+        ...
     )

 ## Usage

-Say you have a view, which will be accesssed via ajax only, and there's some javascsript you'd only want to be loaded for that specific view, then you can use the response header to define the location of the static file.
+Say you have a view, which will be accesssed via Ajax only, and there's some javascript you'd only want to be loaded for that specific view, then you can use the response header to define the location of the static file.
 Django Ajax Assets will then load it for you.